Atomically precise metal nanocluster sandwich heterojunction for robust and efficient photocatalytic CO2 reduction to methanol

 Abstract

-Developing heterogeneous nanocatalyst with well-defined structure and excellent reactivity and stability is vital for understanding catalytic mechanism and practical industrial application.
-Herein, we report the construction of atomically precise metal nanocluster sandwich heterojunction (MIL-125-NH2-Au25(L-Cys)18/g-C3N4, M-A/C for short).
-Compared with the binary counterparts, the M-A/C efficiently and selectively photocatalyzes CO2 reduction to methanol under visible light irradiation with remarkably enhanced activity and stability, due to the protective shell.
-Moreover, the ternary M-A/C heterojunction not only broadens light absorption region, strengthens CO2 adsorption, but also expands interface charge transfer channel, benefiting for photocatalytic performance.
-Additionally, the integrating of precise structure and in situ spectrometry unveils the evolution from CO2 to CH3OH.
-This work opens a promising avenue to design highly-efficient and robust atomically precise metal cluster-based heterojunction catalyst.
+Developing heterogeneous nanocatalysts with a well-defined structure and excellent reactivity and stability is vital for understanding catalytic mechanisms and practical industrial applications.
+Herein, we reported the construction of an atomically precise metal nanocluster sandwich heterojunction (MIL-125-NH2-Au25(L-Cys)18/g-C3N4, M-A/C for short).
+Compared with the binary counterparts, the M-A/C efficiently and selectively photocatalyzed CO2 reduction to methanol under visible light irradiation with remarkably enhanced activity and stability due to the protective shell.
+Moreover, the ternary M-A/C heterojunction not only broadened the light absorption region and strengthened CO2 adsorption but also expanded the interfacial charge transfer channel, benefiting photocatalytic performance.
+Additionally, the integration of precise structure and in situ spectrometry unveiled the evolution from CO2 to CH3OH.
+This work opens a promising avenue for designing a highly efficient and robust atomically precise metal cluster-based heterojunction catalyst.

 Supplementary files